wezleytsai/wezleytsai.github.io/_drafts/2015-06-13-a-json-parser.md

 ### Arrays ###

 With the primitives out of the way.
 We only have the collections (arrays and objects) remaining.
-The `array` function actually leverages the `value` function to populate all its elements.
+The `array` function actually leverages the `value` function to populate all its elements, which are identified as the entire span of text between brackets and commas.
 If the end of `json` is reached without finding a closing square bracket, then it's a bad JSON.

     var array = function() {
       // ch is at opening bracket, create & return the array